Juneidi Basha: Career

 Juneidi began his career as a Chemist at Harar Brewery soon after graduating from the Addis Ababa University and rose up through the ranks to be appointed as the General Manager of the brewery in 1994.
 In the 18 years he served as General Manager, Juneidi led the brewery to great heights for which he was highly regarded by many in the region and the management and the employees of the brewery who collectively awarded him an automobile in 2006 in recognition of his leadership and dedication.

 Juneidi was elected as the Vice President of the Ethiopian Chamber of Commerce and Sectoral Associations in 2009 and again in 2011 for another two-year term.

-Juneidi was elected President of the Ethiopian Football Federation on October 10, 2013 garnering 56 of the 101 votes of the General Assembly.
+Juneidi was elected President of the Ethiopian Football Federation on 10 October 2013 garnering 56 of the 101 votes of the General Assembly.

 He was appointed as a member of FIFA Marketing and TV Committee from 2014 to 2016 as well as CAF African Cup of Nations Organizing Committee from 2014 to 2018.
 In February 2016, FIFA electoral committee assigned him as one of four independent scrutineers of the 2016 FIFA Presidential elections in Zurich.

 In February 2014, he was appointed Deputy General Manager of the Turkish multinational cable company BMET Energy and helped BMET penetrate the competitive cable market locally and regionally.

 Juneidi currently chairs the board of Kush Bank (currently under formation) and also sits on the board of Kegna Beverages S.C., a 5.5 billion birr beverage plant located in Ginchi, West Oromia region.
 He has held board leadership roles in various organizations over the course of his career.
 He has served as Board Chairman of the Dire Dawa Coca-Cola East African Bottling Co., Dire Dawa Edible Oil Factory, Babille Mineral Water Factory, Cheshire Services Ethiopia and Hamaressa Edible Oil Factory, to name a few.
 He has also served as a Board Member of Dire Dawa University, the International Leadership Institute, East Hararghe Zone Red Cross Society and Dire Dawa Textile Factory.

 Education

-Juneidi holds a Bachelor of Science degree in chemistry from Addis Ababa University and Masters of Business Administration (MBA) from the University of Greenwich.
+Juneidi holds a Bachelor of Science degree in chemistry from Addis Ababa University and Master of Business Administration (MBA) from the University of Greenwich.